My Favorite Christmas Tree Skirts and Tree Collars

 Rustic Charm: Burlap skirts, sometimes adorned with lace or embroidered with holiday messages, bring a country or farmhouse feel to your Christmas tree.

-Personalized Skirts: Many retailers offer the option to monogram tree skirts, adding a personalized touch to your holiday decor.
+Personalized Skirts: Many retailers offer the option to monogram tree skirts, adding a customized touch to your holiday decor.

 Christmas Tree Collars